CSCphilip/brilliantwear/README.md

 - [ ] Improve product detail page (the page for each product).
 Add the possibility to have multiple images.
 Functionality to select different sizes of the clothes, think of a good way to do this since there are different size measurements (e.g. Small/Medium/Large and numbers which represent different sizes).
 This will require changes in the MongoDB.
 Perhaps also for different colors.
 - [ ] Create other overview pages on the website aside from the home page.
 - [ ] Improve the navbar and menu.
 This is related to the categories of clothes and men's and women's clothes.
 - [ ] Other smaller points: think of how you should solve the product image loading icon when the image can't be fetched.
+      **Notes:** I started of this stage by creating web layouts and designs with Figma.

 #### Fourth stage (finalization)